tidbyt/community/apps/islamicprayer/README.md

 Special thank you to https://aladhan.com/.
 The free to use, open API made this possible.
 Calculating prayer times is hard.
 The API made it easy!

+A special thank you to @zeronullempty for the QA testing and PR feedback.

 ### TODOs
 * 12 hour and 24 hour clock settings
 * figure out shafaq paramteer and add `Moonsighting Committee Worldwide` calculation option